Chapter 4: Business & Administration04:69:00 Northeast State Website Policy and Guide

 Web Page Manager Responsibilities

-The Web Page Manager is ultimately responsible for all content within his or her areas of responsibility, as described in Section F. Each Web Page Manager shall identify at least one Web Page Editor to oversee the implementation and routine update of the Web pages.
-The name of the Web Page Editor(s) shall be forwarded to the Vice President of Administrative Services.
-The Web Page Manager shall ensure the appropriate approval process is followed prior to the implementation of changes to the Web pages under his or her area or responsibility.
+The Web Page Manager is ultimately responsible for all content within their areas of responsibility, as described in Section F. Each Web Page Manager shall identify at least one Web Page Editor to oversee the implementation and routine update of the Web pages.
+The name of the Web Page Editor(s) shall be forwarded to the Vice President for Finance and Administration.
+The Web Page Manager shall ensure the appropriate approval process is followed prior to the implementation of changes to the Web pages under their area or responsibility.
 There are two distinct approval processes.
 One process is for major Web page changes or for content that may have policy implications, while the other process is for minor Web page changes.

 Definition of Major Web Page Changes